Leaving the USA: guide for Americans moving abroad 2026

 Tax treaties and double taxation agreements

-The U.S. has tax treaties with over 60 countries, which can help reduce double taxation and provide clarity on how income is taxed between both countries.
+The U.S. has tax treaties with over 60 countries, which can help reduce double taxation and clarify how income is taxed between the U.S. and those countries.
 However, tax treaties do not exempt U.S. citizens from filing a U.S. tax return.

-The Foreign Tax Credit (FTC) generally eliminates most double taxation, but consulting a tax professional experienced in expat taxes is crucial to optimize your tax situation.
+The Foreign Tax Credit (FTC) generally eliminates most double taxation, but consulting a tax professional experienced in expat taxes is crucial to optimizing your tax situation.

 Avoiding tax pitfalls

-Many new expats unknowingly violate tax laws due to a lack of preparation.
+Many new expats unknowingly violate tax laws due to inadequate preparation.
 Here are common mistakes and how to avoid them:

 Healthcare: insurance and medical expenses